-Studies find strong links between food insecurity, health care among elderlyMarch 5th, 2013 in Health
+Studies find strong links between food insecurity, health care among elderlyMarch 5, 2013 by Denise Horton in Medicine & Health / Health

 (Medical Xpress)—A fear of going hungry may be leading many older Georgians to skip medications and cancel doctors' appointments as they juggle limited incomes with prescription costs and out-of-pocket copayments required by Medicare, according to two new studies by University of Georgia researchers.

 The first study, available online and set to appear in the March issue of the Journal of Nutrition in Gerontology and Geriatrics, looked at older Georgians who skip needed medications or manipulate their doses.
 The second found that those who are food insecure tend to have lower Medicare expenses.
 Both focused on food insecurity—uncertain, insufficient or unacceptable access or use of food.

 The studies were led by Jung Sun Lee, an associate professor of foods and nutrition in the UGA College of Family and Consumer Sciences.
 The first—highlighting connections between food insecurity and cost-related medication adherence—included surveys conducted three times during an eight-month period in 2008-2009.

 To determine cost-related medication non-adherence, researchers asked study participants if the cost of prescriptions had caused them to skip doses, take a smaller dose, delay refills, stop taking medications or avoid new prescriptions.
 Among the entire sample, 30 percent fell into the persistent non-adherence category during the study period, regardless of whether they were food secure or insecure.
 Among those who were persistently food insecure, however, that percentage of persistent non-adherence jumped to 48.7 percent.